-Two days of motorsport under extreme conditions and in an exceptional atmosphere.
-It was almost forgotten, now it’s back: the traditional race in Zell am See.
-Amateur and professional racers, teams and manufacturers of different classes compete for the best performance in ice and cold.
-A winter highlight for porscheans and fans of motorized dreams, an intense experience of freedom, precision and speed.
+Two days of motorsport in extreme conditions with an exceptional atmosphere.
+Almost forgotten, now they’re back: the legendary ice races in Zell am See return in 2019.
+Amateur and professional racers, teams and manufacturers compete across a multitude of classes to be the best on the ice.
+A winter highlight for Porschephiles and fans of all motorised dreams, GP Ice Race is an intense experience of freedom, precision and speed.

-For all who want to participate in the GP ICE RACE, here you can find the registration form and regulations for download.
-Simply fill out, sign and send to GPIceRace@punkteins.de.
+Those who want to participate in the GP Ice Race can download the registration form and regulations here.
+Simply fill out, sign and send toGPIceRace@punkteins.de.

-Up to 10,000 motorsport fans regularly visited the historic ice races in Zell am See.
-Thanks to a spectacular 2-day program, the new edition 2019 is a continuation of this popular success.
+Up to 10,000 motorsport fans used to attend the historic ice races in Zell am See.
+Thanks to a spectacular two-day programme, the new 2019 event promises to be just as successful.

 Tickets for the full two days can be purchased online here.

-One-day tickets are available at the box office on the day of the event.
+One-day tickets are available at the ticket office on the day of the event.

 Keep an eye out for more news on our official Instagram account.

 St. Moritz, Winter Olympics 1928.
-Riders without a horse pull skiers across the race track at maximum speed: Skijöring is becoming a cult and will soon embrace motor sports.
-Ten years later, the first motorized Renntandems cross the ice in Zell am See.
+Riderless horses pull skiers on the race track at maximum speed.
+Skijöring is becoming a cult and will soon embrace motorsport.
+Ten years later, the first motorised Renntandems cross the ice in Zell am See.
 Soon after, the first ice races for motorcycles of all classes and automobiles take place.
-Ice and cold, hot engines and the smell of gasoline, rubber and spikes, extreme driving distances and sporting precision – the races on the frozen runway have lost none of their fascination.
+Extreme driving distances and sporting precision, rubber and spikes, hot engines and the smell of gasoline in the ice and cold – the races on the frozen runway have lost none of their fascination over the years.

 1937First motorcycle skijöring on the Zeller See.